-Cardiac rehab is a medically supervised program that includes exercise training, education on heart-healthy living, and in many cases, counseling to reduce stress.
-It helps patients recover and improve physical, mental and social function.
+Cardiac rehab is a medically supervised program to help heart patients improve overall physical, mental and social function.
 The goal is to stabilize, slow or even reverse the progression of heart failure.
 This can help reduce the risk of heart disease, another cardiac event or death.

 Cardiac rehab programs usually provide:

-- A primary care doctor to provide routine care
+- A primary health care professional to provide routine care.

-- Clinical nurse specialists or nurse practitioners (who are experts in heart failure) as well as other nurses and physician’s assistants who provide care, perform tests and offer information
+- Clinical nurse specialists or nurse practitioners who are experts in heart failure as well as other nurses and physician assistants who provide care, offer information and perform tests.

-- Mental health professionals to counsel you and your family members on emotional aspects of managing heart failure
+- Mental health professionals to counsel you and your family members on the emotional aspects of managing heart failure.

 What if I can't afford cardiac rehab?

-Unfortunately, not every patient is eligible for or covered for cardiac rehab.
+Unfortunately, not everyone is eligible for or covered for cardiac rehab.
 The American Heart Association is working for the passage of laws and policies to ensure all Americans have access to affordable care and cardiac rehab.